Trump says he won't attend White House Correspondents Dinner - ABC 36 News

 “Donald Trump often appears on Fox, which is ironic because a fox often appears on Donald Trump’s head,” Meyers added.

-And his last correspondents dinner, in 2016, Obama took aim at then-candidate Trump, saying: “I’m a little hurt that he’s not here tonight.
+At his last correspondents’ dinner, in 2016, Obama took aim at then-candidate Trump, saying: “I’m a little hurt that he’s not here tonight.
 It’s surprising.
 You got a room full of reporters, celebrities, cameras, and he says no.”

 “I hope you all are proud of yourselves.
 The guy wanted to give his hotel business a boost and now we’re praying that Cleveland makes it through July,” Obama added, in reference to the site of the Republican National Convention last summer.